resilient-vitality/aggregates/README.md

 An AggregateRoot is a grouping of domain object(s) that work to encapsulate a single part of your Domain or Business Logic.
 The general design of aggregate roots should be as follows:

 - Create functions that encapsulate different operations on your Aggregate Roots.
-These functions should enforce buisiness logic constraints and then capture state changes by creating events.
+These functions should enforce business logic constraints and then capture state changes by creating events.
 - Create event handlers that actually perform the state changes captured by those events.

 A simple example is below: